Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/introduction.rst

    Dope Sheet Modes.

-There are four basic views for the DopeSheet.
+There are four basic views for the Dope Sheet.
 These all view different contexts of animation:

-DopeSheet
+Dope Sheet
-   The DopeSheet Mode allow you to edit multiple actions at once.
+   The Dope Sheet Mode allow you to edit multiple actions at once.
 Action Editor
    :doc:`Action Editor </editors/dope_sheet/action>` is where you can define and control actions.
 Shape Key Editor